PulseVT/Kaltura-VPaaS-Usage-Dashboard---html/README.md

 To build (compiles coffee, less and html), run
 > grunt build

-Resulting html files will be located in `html` folder

-## Development
+Result of build is `index.html` file in the root

-To build initially and watch files for development, run
+To build, serve and watch changes for development or to watch results in browser, run
 > grunt

-To watch files only, run
-> grunt watch
+This runs server on `localhost:9000` with hosted `index.html`

 # Copyright & License